 How to use this time duration calculator

-Clock times are easier to work with once you stop thinking about them as "hours and minutes" and start thinking about them as total seconds since midnight.
-Converting both times to a single seconds value reduces a two-component subtraction problem into a simple single-number subtraction.
+Learning how to calculate duration of time values becomes easier once you stop thinking about them as "hours and minutes" and start thinking about them as total seconds since midnight.
+Converting both times to a single seconds value is the standard method for calculating duration of time ranges, reducing a complex clock subtraction into a simple single-number problem.

 The conversion formula